 Mental illness stigma is a very real problem.
-Those of us living with mental illness usually aren’t thrilled when people casually toss around mental illness diagnoses as adjectives, such as “she’s so bipolar” or “he’s so OCD” or “everyone’s a little ADHD.”
+Those of us living with mental illness usually aren’t thrilled when people casually toss around mental illness diagnoses as adjectives, such as “she’s so bipolar”, “he’s so OCD”, or “everyone’s a little ADHD.”
 Yet, when it comes to narcissistic personality disorder (NPD), all of a sudden there are boatloads of people all over the internet becoming armchair diagnosticians and talking about “narcissistic abuse.”
+The notion that any of that is really NPD stigma doesn’t seem to cross anyone’s mind.

 Let’s call abuse, abuse

 Those numbers sound high, don’t they?
-They’re also pure speculation.
+They’re also pure speculation, based more on NPD stigma and hand-waving than any kind of connection to reality.
 Numbers are not statistics when they’re based on assumptions rather than actual data.

 The Psych Central author quotes a 2010 article from Psychology Today by Sandra L. Brown, titled 60 Million People in the U.S. Negatively Affected By Someone Else’s Pathology: